Gupta-Aryaman/blog/aryamanblog/content/blog/replication-and-sharding-in-mongo.md

     ![](/images/replication-and-sharding-in-mongo/image16.png)

-8. Now launch the servers for the shard ‘a’ having replicas a0, a1, a2 in it’s replSet (each server should be launched in different terminals) -
+8. Now launch the servers for the shard 'a' having replicas a0, a1, a2 in it's replSet (each server should be launched in different terminals) -

     ```powershell
     mongod --shardsvr --replSet a --dbpath a0 --port 26000 --logpath log.a0